HOL-Theorem-Prover/HOL/doc/next-release.md

 New theories:
 -------------

-*   HOL4 now has a rather complete theory of Elementary Topology in Euclidean Space (`rich_topologyTheory`), ported by Muhammad Qasim and Osman Hasan from HOL light (up to 2015).
+*   `rich_topologyTheory`: a rather complete theory of Elementary Topology in Euclidean Space, ported by Muhammad Qasim and Osman Hasan from HOL-light (up to 2015).
 The part of General Topology (independent of `realTheory`) is now available at `topologyTheory`; the old `topologyTheory` is renamed to `metricTheory`.

     There is a minor backwards-incompatibility: old proof scripts using the metric-related results in previous `topologyTheory` should now open `metricTheory` instead.
 (Thanks to Chun Tian for this work.)

+*   `rich_cardinalTheory`: a port of HOL-light's `Library/card.ml` (by
+    Muhammad Qasim and Osman Hasan) as extensions of HOL4's existing `cardinalTheory` with more operators and cardinality results on real sets.

 New tools:
 ----------